A woman and a girl at Galileo Science Park.

 Kivipuisto's 124 stones represent Finland's bedrock.
 The stones have been placed in the area by province, from Ordovician limestone imported from Åland all the way to gold ore from Kittilä.
 In addition to boulders, there is a piece of post-glacial beach pebbles from Vantaa.
 The boulders have been obtained as donations from entrepreneurs in the stone industry, the Geological Research Center, mining companies and some municipalities.

-• Heurekan vinkit kevääseen
+• Talven vinkit Heureka-vierailulle

 • Suomen uteliain luokka